openvinotoolkit/awesome-openvino/README.md

 # Awesome OpenVINO ![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)

 A curated list of OpenVINO based AI projects.
 The most exciting community projects based on OpenVINO are highlighted here.
+Explore a rich assortment of OpenVINO-based projects, libraries, and tutorials that cover a wide range of topics, from model optimization and deployment to real-world applications in various industries.

+This repository is a collaborative effort, continuously updated to provide you with the latest and most valuable resources for maximizing the potential of OpenVINO in your projects.
 If you want your project to appear in this list, please create a Pull Request or contact @DimaPastushenkov.
 Inspired by [Awesome oneAPI](https://github.com/oneapi-community/awesome-oneapi)

 ## What is OpenVINO
-OpenVINO™ is an open-source toolkit for optimizing and deploying deep learning models.
+OpenVINO™ is an open-source toolkit for AI inference optimization and deployment.

-##
-See [Awesome oneAPI](https://github.com/oneapi-community/awesome-oneapi) for leading oneAPI and SYCL projects across diverse industries.
+* Enhances deep learning performance in computer vision, automatic speech recognition, natural language processing, and other common tasks.
+* Utilize models trained with popular frameworks such as TensorFlow and PyTorch while efficiently reducing resource demands.
+* Deploy seamlessly across a spectrum of Intel® platforms, spanning from edge to cloud.

 ## Further resources: